 A misaligned jaw can lead to inflammation in the face, and it can also cause pain in other parts of the face beside the region surrounding the jaw.
 This is because the TMJ is in proximity to the trigeminal nerve, which is the nerve that provides feeling for the face.
 This nerve branches above the eyes, below the eyes, and along the jawline, so you may experience pain in a wide variety of locations.

-Trigeminal pain may be triggered by simple everyday occurrences.
+Trigeminal pain may come about due to simple everyday occurrences.
 Things such as smiling or brushing your teeth may cause sudden and acute pain at a location along the nerve.
 The place where the nerve is being irritated or compressed will determine where the pain occurs and what triggers an attack.

 #5 Neck Pain